Mutai-Gilbert/Creative-Commons/README.md

 ## 🤝 Contributing <a name="contributing"></a>

-Contributions, issues and feature requests are welcome!
+Contributions, issues and feature requests are welcomed!

 Feel free to check the [issues page](../../issues/).